 Significance of women in upcoming election cannot be underestimated.
-Women will make the difference in this year's election.
+Women will make the difference in the election.

 Women have been in the background but are truly the backbone in all great movements, dating back to biblical days - the civil rights movement, the union movement, political campaigns.